euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Using native ctypes
 ...................

-As of version alpha.3 JyNI has experimental support for ctypes.
+As of version alpha.3 JyNI has experimental support for [CTYPES]_.
 The following code provides a minimalistic example that uses Java- and C-API.
 Via an std-lib C-call we obtain system time and print it using Java console.

 .. code-block:: python